-The best controllers for your Nintendo Switch aren’t the ones that come with each system.
+The best Nintendo Switch controllers aren’t the ones that come with it.
 The removable Joy-Cons included with all Switch consoles (except for the Switch Lite) are convenient since they can be detached to use as wireless controllers for two people.
-But their tiny, contourless design isn’t that comfortable for long gaming sessions or large hands.
-And don’t get me started on the dreaded Joy-Con drift.
+But their tiny contourless design isn’t that comfortable for long gaming sessions or large hands.
+(And don’t get me started on the dreaded Joy-Con drift.)

 Thankfully, you have plenty of alternatives, though only some of them are worth your money.
-In this buying guide, I focus on wireless controllers that are comfortable and reliable and a few with unique features that enhance your play time, like input customization and long battery life.
+In this buying guide, I focus on wireless controllers that are comfortable and reliable as well as a few with unique features that enhance your play, like input customization and long battery life.
 I’m not covering wired controllers that plug into the Switch’s dock, as they’re almost all the same.
-PowerA and PDP make decent ones that I can personally vouch for, but unless you detest recharging your controllers, it makes more sense to go wireless.
+(PowerA and PDP make decent ones that I can personally vouch for, but unless you detest recharging your controllers, it makes more sense to go wireless.)

 - It won’t have HD rumble (this is what Nintendo calls its haptics, which are precise and akin to Sony’s DualSense in their subtlety), though some more limited rumble may be present.

 - It may not have motion controls for gestures or gyroscopic aiming in games that support it or an NFC reader for Amiibo cards or figures that unlock special features in some games.

 - It also won’t be able to turn on the Switch remotely.
 (You’ll have to manually press the console’s power button.)

 - Also, while some Switch controllers have 3.5mm headphone jacks, getting audio out of them can only happen through a wired USB connection, not wirelessly.
 For most people, pairing Bluetooth headphones to your Switch is a sufficient (and very easy) workaround.